pandeyg2106/bdd_test_case/README.md

 As a part of the solution I have created a total of 10 scenarios to test the Move functionality.
 All these scenarios are created using the Behave API in BDD style.

+#### Some terminologies used in this test which would be useful to know beforehand:
+1. When the scenario says the files/folders are `ready to move` it implies that the move panel is visible for those files/folders.
+2. When the scenario says that for a document/folder `selection header is displayed`, it implies that the document/folder is already selected.

 The feature file here has used Given, When, Then, And keywords with the step definition file using the Given, When, Then, Step decorators.

 Including the three scenarios required to complete, I have added the following other scenarios: